karannsharma01/MOVIE-SEARCH-APP/README.md

 **MENTOR NAME**: NEELA SANTHOSH

 # DESCRIPTION:
-The Weather Dashboard is a web application built with React that allows users to retrieve real-time weather information for any city worldwide.
-It uses the OpenWeatherMap API to fetch current weather conditions, such as temperature, humidity, wind speed, and a short description of the weather.
-The application is designed with a clean and responsive interface, making it accessible and user-friendly on both desktop and mobile devices.
+The Movie App is a web application built with React that enables users to search for movies, view detailed information, and manage their favorite movies.
+It leverages the OMDB API to fetch comprehensive movie data, including titles, release years, posters, and brief descriptions.
+The application is designed with a modern, responsive user interface, making it easy to use on both desktop and mobile devices.

 ## Tools and Technologies Used:

-1. React.js: Core library for building the interactive user interface.
+1. React.js: Core library for building the interactive user interface, including dynamic state management with useState and useEffect for seamless updates to movie data.
-React's state management (useState) to handle form inputs and display weather data dynamically.
-2. Axios: A popular HTTP client library used to make API requests to the OpenWeatherMap API.
+2. Axios: A reliable HTTP client library used to make API requests to the OMDB API for fetching movie details.
-3. OpenWeatherMap API: Source for real-time weather data, providing details like temperature, humidity, and weather conditions.
+3. OMDB API: Source for detailed movie data, including title, year, poster, and additional information.
-4. Bootstrap: CSS framework used for basic styling and layout to ensure consistency and responsiveness.
+4. Bootstrap: CSS framework used to create a clean, responsive, and visually appealing design.
+5. React Router: Facilitates navigation between different sections of the app, such as Home, Search, and Favorites.
 ## How It Works:

+1. Home Section: Displays a collection of popular movies fetched from the OMDB API when the app loads.
-1. Input Field: Users can type a city name into the input field and submit their request.
+2. Search Feature: Users can enter a movie name in the search bar and fetch relevant results by clicking the "Search" button.
-2. API Integration: The application sends a request to the OpenWeatherMap API with the entered city name.
+3. Favorites Section: Allows users to add movies to their list of favorites and remove them as needed, ensuring easy access to their preferred films.
-3. Data Display: If the city is found, the weather data is displayed on a card with details such as:
+4. Data Display: Movie data is displayed in neatly styled cards, showing:
-Temperature (°C)
-Weather description (e.g., clear sky, rain)
-Humidity
-Wind speed
-4. Error Handling: If the city name is invalid, the user receives an error message prompting them to try again.
+Movie title
+Release year
+5. Movie poster
+6. Error Handling: If a movie is not found or an invalid search query is entered, the app provides a user-friendly error message.
+## Key Features:

+1. Responsive design ensures usability on various devices.
+2. Intuitive navigation between sections (Home, Search, Favorites).
+3. Dynamic updates of the movie list and favorites with smooth interaction.
+This application is ideal for movie enthusiasts looking for an easy and enjoyable way to browse and manage their favorite films.

 # OUTPUT: